Nevoss/form-wrapper-js/docs/guide/interceptors.md

 })
 ```

-You can also use interceptors after the `Form` instaciation.
+You can also use interceptors after the `Form` instantiated.

 ```js
 const form = new Form({